fitbl4nk/bl4nk.kr/content/blog/Setting up Windows for pwnable/index.md

 +++

 ## 0x00.
 Introduction
-After purchasing a new desktop and frequently reconfiguring the environment due to driver issues, I thought it would be useful to document the setup process for reference.
+After purchasing a new desktop and frequently reconfiguring the environment due to driver issues, I thought it would be nice to document the setup process for reference.
-The installation environment is Windows 11 + Ubuntu(WSL), so modifications are needed for other distributions.
+The installation environment is Windows 11 + Ubuntu(WSL).

 I'll add more useful settings or tools as I discover them.